Pistoia: Main sights

-Although less visited than other cities in Tuscany, the medieval city within Pistoia's old walls is charming and well-preserved.
+Although less visited than other cities in Tuscany, the medieval city within Pistoia's old walls is well-preserved.

 Piazza del Duomo

 The large Piazza del Duomo, dominated by the cathedral, is lined with other medieval buildings, such as the Palazzo Comunale which houses the town museum (Museo Civico) and the Palazzo del Podestà.

 The original Cathedral of San Zeno (5th century) burned down in 1108, but was rebuilt during the 12th century, and received incremental improvements until the 17th century.
 The façade has a prominent Romanesque style, while the interior received heavy Baroque additions which were removed during the 1960s.
 Its outstanding feature is the Altar of St James, an exemplar of the silversmith's craft begun in 1287 but not finished until the 15th century.
 Its various sections contain 628 figures, the total weighing nearly a ton.
 The Romanesque belfry, standing at some 67 m, was erected over an ancient Lombard tower.

 In the square is also the 14th-century Baptistry San Giovanni in Corte, with white and green striped marble revetment characteristic of the Tuscan Gothic style.

 The Palazzo dei Vescovi ("Bishops' Palace"), is characterized by a Gothic loggiato on the first floor.
 It is known from 1091, initially as a fortified noble residence.
 In the 12th century it received a more decorated appearance, with mullioned windows and frescoes, of which traces remain.
 It was later modified in the mid-12th century (St. James Chapel, mentioned by Dante Alighieri in the XXIV canto of his Inferno) and in the 13th century; to the latter restoration belongs the white marble-decorated staircase, one of the most ancient examples in Italy in civil architecture.
 In the 14th century, the Chapel of St. Nicholas was decorated with stories of the namesake saint and other martyrs.

 The Tower of Catilina dates to the High Middle Ages, and stands 30 m high.